nopnop2002/esp-idf-rc-switch/README.md

 ```

 - Products on the right
+There are no separate ON and OFF codes.
+It operates as a toggle using a single code.
 ```
 I (30320) MAIN: Received 1761060 / 24bit Protocol: 1
 I (30410) MAIN: Received 1761060 / 24bit Protocol: 1